Leading a new-look Washington secondary, senior nickelback Myles Bryant is ready to run

 “It’s a little strange, a little foreign,” Bryant said of life without Rapp, Murphy and McIntosh.
 “But overall it’s still good though.”

 Now, that doesn’t mean Lake and Co. are suddenly running low on available talent.
-Besides Bryant, juniors Keith Taylor and Elijah Molden, redshirt freshmen Kyler Gordon, Julius Irvin and Dom Hampton and true freshmen Trent McDuffie, Kamren Fabiculanan and Cameron Williams will all compete for the few available reps.
+Besides Bryant, juniors Keith Taylor and Elijah Molden, redshirt freshmen Kyler Gordon, Julius Irvin and Dom Hampton and true freshmen Trent McDuffie, Kamren Fabiculanan, Asa Turner and Cameron Williams will all compete for the few available reps.
 The 5-foot-8 Bryant vowed on Friday to lead the next wave of dominant Dawg defensive backs.

 But he could have been standing here in street clothes, like Rapp, Murphy and McIntosh.